+Annex to child protection/safeguarding policy April 2020

 Safeguarding expectations during Covid-19

-School childcare places will be offered to those children who are vulnerable either by the family being open to social care, having or awaiting an EHCP, or that the school has identified.
+School childcare places will be offered to those children who are vulnerable either by the family being open to social care, having or awaiting an EHCP, or that the school has identified and it is felt that the children would be safer in school.

+When the St Briavels school site is open to children there is a Deputy Designated Safeguarding Lead on site and the EHT Designated Safeguarding Lead is available by phone 01600 70781/0786 619590 at all times.
+All senior leaders have updated Designated Safeguarding Lead training online where required.

-Where the children attend these sessions, at least one weekly, the DSL will check in with both the adult at drop off and the children throughout the day.
+Where the children attend at least one weekly session the DSL will check-in with both the adult at drop off and the child/ren throughout the day.
 The DSL will report via email or phone call to the social worker, weekly.
 Unless there is a safeguarding concern or disclosure- see below.

 Where these children do not book in any sessions the DSL will ring the social worker in advance, on the Friday morning.
 Where the children are booked in and do not attend the DSL will inform the social worker as soon as the children are not in attendance.